 |Signs of labour Preparing for the birth What supplies do I need?
 Stages of labour When to call a veterinarian How soon after birth can a cat come into heat?|

 Cat birth at a glance

 Below are some indicators that labour is imminent:

-Around two days before the queen gives birth, she will start producing milk.
+- Milk production – Around two days before the queen gives birth, milk can be expressed from the nipple.

-During the last week of pregnancy, the kittening box should be placed in a warm, quiet, draft-free room (this is important as newborn kittens are unable to regulate their own body temperature), which is off limit to children and other pets.
+During the last week of pregnancy, the kittening box should be placed in a warm, quiet, draft-free room (this is important as newborn kittens are unable to regulate their own body temperature for the first three weeks of life),.
+The room should be off limit to children and other pets.
 She should be encouraged to sleep in this box.

 Food, water, and a litter tray also need to be placed in this room.

 The kittening box can be lined with old newspapers—which can easily be changed—or an old blanket.
 Make sure that the blanket isn’t going to snag the kittens’ claws.
 The bedding should be changed regularly.

 - Eyedropper or syringe to aspirate secretions from the mouth and nose.